flukejones/asusctl/README.md

 ### fedora and openSUSE

 You *may* need a file `/etc/dracut.conf.d/90-nvidia-dracut-G05.conf` installed to stop dracut including the nvidia modules in the ramdisk.
+This is espeically true if you manually installed the nvidia drivers.

 ```
 # filename /etc/dracut.conf.d/90-nvidia-dracut-G05.conf